-The Dewdney Trail was a 720 km (450 mi) trail that served as a major thoroughfare in mid-19th century British Columbia, running from Hope to Fort Steele.
+The Dewdney Trail was originally a 720 km (450 mi) trail that served as a major thoroughfare in mid-19th century British Columbia, running from Hope to Fort Steele.
 The trail was a critical factor in the development and strengthening of the newly established British Colony of British Columbia, tying together mining camps and small towns that were springing up along the route during the gold rush era prior to the colony's joining Canadian Confederation in 1871.
 The route's importance and urgency was prompted because many new gold finds were occurring at locations near the US border that were much more easily accessed from Washington Territory than via any practicable route from the barely settled parts of the Lower Mainland and Cariboo.
 Today, approximately 80 percent of the former trail has been incorporated into the Crowsnest Highway - the portion running between Christina Lake and Rossland is one of the last sections remaining in operation, though as a recreation trail.

 There is parking available where Santa Rosa Road intersects the Trans Canada Trail above Christina Lake on the western end.